Iven C. Kincheloe Award

 The Iven C. Kincheloe Award recognizes outstanding professional accomplishment in the conduct of flight testing.
 It was established in 1958 by the Society of Experimental Test Pilots in memory of test pilot and Korean War ace Iven C. Kincheloe, United States Air Force, who died during flight testing.

 The Kincheloe Trophy consists of four columns and a symbolic aerospace vehicle that points toward the shield of the society.
-The columns represent the foundation on which the society was created—courage, integrity, knowledge, and accomplishment.
+The columns represent the foundation on which the society was founded: courage, integrity, knowledge and accomplishment.
 The vehicle reinforces the role played by the society in the development of aerospace systems.
 Plaques bearing the name of each honoree are mounted around the sides of the onyx base.

 Criteria

 The Society lists three criteria for nominations to this award: